Belfio/md-blog/readme.md

-# A minimalistic Markdown Typescript Reactive Blog
+# A minimal Markdown Typescript Reactive Blog

 ## Powered by Typescript, Vitejs and Preact